MicrosoftDocs/VBA-Docs/api/Excel.Comment.Author.md

 ## Example

-This example deletes all comments added by Jean Selva on the active sheet.
+This example deletes all comments added by author Jean Selva on the active sheet.

 ```vb
 For Each c in ActiveSheet.Comments